Simply create a button (or use a webhook in your CRM) to allow users to initiate a subscription management action.

 - Revoke (immediately removes access)

-- Stop (do not remove access but stops future payments)
+- Pause (does not remove access but stops future payments)

 - Add payment credits (skip the future payments)

-Note that these options all correspond to the Subscription Management options available in the Purchase Log area.
+Note that these options all correspond to the Subscription Management options available in the Sales area.

 Step 3: Configure front end display

 In this area, you can customize how the button appears on the page: